 After preparing and importing your artwork into Unity, bring the generated Prefab into the Scene view and Unity automatically adds the Sprite Skin component to the Prefab.
-This component is required for the bones deform the Sprite Meshes in the Scene view.
+This component is required for the bones to deform the Sprite meshes in the Scene view.

-The Sprite Skin deforms a Sprite by using GameObject Transforms to represent the bones that are setup in the Sprite from the Skinning Editor module.
+The Sprite Skin deforms a Sprite by using GameObject Transforms to represent the bones that were added to the Sprite in the Skinning Editor module.

 Sprite Skin component settings.

 |Always Update||Enable this to have the Sprite Skin continue to deform the Sprite even when the visual is not in the view of the Camera.|